This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Water Needed

-Water needs depend on sun exposure, plant type, and season, sunny areas can require 20–40% more water than shaded ones.
-In the first year, gardens need more frequent watering; after that, usage stabilises.
-Mulch helps reduce evaporation by up to 30% and retain soil moisture.
-Trees typically need 50–200 litres/week, while shrubs and perennials use 3–6 litres/plant/week during dry periods.
-Drip systems use 5–8 L/m²/week, versus 8–12 for manual watering.
+Water requirements depend on sun exposure, plant type, and season.
+Sunny zones can demand 20-40% more water than shaded areas.
+During the first year, gardens need more frequent watering; after that, usage stabilises.
+Mulching helps reduce evaporation by up to 30% and retain soil moisture.
+Trees often require 50-200 L/week, while shrubs and perennials need between 3-6 L/plant/week during dry spells.
+Drip irrigation systems use 5-8 L/m²/week, compared to 8-12 for manual watering.

-The best time to plant is from autumn to spring, allowing roots to settle before summer.
-Water use for this garden is shown on the right.
+The optimal planting season is from autumn through spring, giving roots time to establish before summer.
+The water usage projection for this garden appears on the right.
 Want to estimate your own garden’s needs?
 Use our calculator.

 Let's create your Ibiza dream garden